 In the standard IO accounts for Spain, agricultural commodities are divided into arable crops, livestock and agricultural services (i.e., preparation of fields, crop maintenance and treatments, harvesting, animal husbandry etc.).
-Meanwhile, agricultural activity is aggregated into one single column.
+Meanwhile, agricultural activity consists of only one single column.
 In terms of food and drink commodities, more detail is provided (meat products, dairy products, oils and fats, animal feeds, other foods, alcoholic drinks, non alcoholic drinks), whilst food and drink industry activity is slightly more aggregated (meat products, dairy products, other foods, drinks).
-For useful agro-food policy analysis, a further disaggregation of agro-food commodities and activities are required.
-Indeed, an inherent strength of the CGE modelling approach are the upstream-downstream relations between primary agriculture and food processing industries.
+For a useful agro-food policy analysis, a further disaggregation of agro-food commodities and activities are required.
+Indeed, one inherent strength of the CGE modelling approach is the upstreamdownstream relations between primary agriculture and food processing industries.